Clever/workflow-manager/README.md

   * `JobManager` currently is currently a place where Workflows are converted to tasks and vice versa.
   *  `JobManager` also converts between the resources to details that can be consumed by the `BatchClient`

-* `store` defines and interface for the store and contains a very simple in-memory implementation
+* `store` defines an interface for the store and contains a very simple in-memory implementation

 ### Setting up a workflow

 1. Setup a Batch environment in AWS with a `JobQueue` and a `ComputeEnvironment`.

-2. Create one or more `JobDefinitions` the `AWS CLI` or [UI](https://console.aws.amazon.com/batch/home?region=us-east-1#/job-definitions/new) (with IAM Permissions)
+2. Create one or more `JobDefinitions` via the [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/batch/index.html) or [UI](https://console.aws.amazon.com/batch/home?region=us-east-1#/job-definitions/new) (with IAM Permissions)

-3. Your app role should have the `batchcli-dev` policy (defined below) appended to it
+3. Your app role should have the [batchcli](https://github.com/Clever/batchcli/tree/master/README.md#AWS_Policy) policy appended to it

 4. Define a workflow json (see [example](./data/hello-workflow.post.json) with the resource as the `job-definition-name:version-number`

 ### Running a job

-0. Run workflow-manager on your local machine or on an ECS cluster.
+0. Run workflow-manager on your local machine (`ark start -l`) or on an ECS cluster (`ark start workflow-manager`).

 1. Post the workflow using the API